How to choose the right KiwiSaver fund

 A copy of the Product Disclosure Statement (PDS) for the Scheme can be found here.

 This article provides information of a general nature only and is not intended to be financial advice.
-If you would like to talk to a MAS adviser, phone 0800 800 627 or email us
+If you would like to talk to a MAS adviser, phone 0800 800 627 or email us.

-The MAS KiwiSaver Plan and the MAS Retirement Savings Plan funds invest in Mainfreight, and we had a chat with Tom Phillips from investment manager JBWere, about why Mainfreight is such a good investment, and what the future holds for the company.
+The MAS KiwiSaver and Retirement Savings Plan funds invest in Afterpay, and we had a chat with Tom Phillips from investment manager JBWere, about why the stock has performed so well in 2020.